top of page

 Professor Nick is an expert in happiness and behavioural economics, with research focusing on mental health, well-being, fairness, and decision-making under luck and effort.
 He has held senior positions at Warwick Business School, the University of Melbourne, and the London School of Economics before joining NTU in 2022.
 Author of The Happiness Equation and co-author of The Origins of Happiness, his award-winning work has been published in leading economics and psychology journals worldwide.

-Prof Yohanes Eko Riyanto
+Yohanes Eko Riyanto

 Chair and Professor of Economics, School of Social Sciences, Nanyang Technological University